 Oh, and no worries about tagging photos.
 Amazon’s scary servers will automatically sort your photos.
 Want to free up storage on your phone?
 Use the Amazon app, upload them to Prime Photos and delete them from your phone.
 What could possibly go wrong?

 Just right for sitting around the dorm room and streaming “Game of Thrones” during study breaks, here comes Amazon Prime Student.
 It’s free for the first six months with a legit .edu email address (along with proof you’re actually taking at least one legit class).
 The free trial includes free two-day Prime shipping (textbooks and Doritos don’t buy themselves), free same-day pickup and unlimited movie streaming.
 After six months it costs $49 a year for Prime Student, and the paid upgrade comes with unlimited streaming of Prime Music.

 Why pay for ad-free Pandora, Spotify or Apple Music when you’re already making beautiful music with your Amazon Prime account?
 Included in Amazon Prime Music is free access to more than a million songs.
 The drawback?
 Music fans argue that Amazon’s free playlists and stations aren’t as deep as those of competing streaming services – and it’s true.
 But before you fork over an extra $9.99 a month for Apple Music or Spotify, download Amazon’s music app and take it for a test run.
 It might be all you need.
 If not, an upgrade to Amazon Music Unlimited, which features tens of millions of songs including new releases, runs $7.99 a month for Prime members ($9.99 for non-members).

-Here’s a new one: You don’t need a public library to get a free loaner when you have Amazon Prime.
+Here’s a new one: You don’t need a public library to get a free loaner when you have Prime.
 That's because the cost of an Amazon Prime membership includes access to a fairly wide collection of books, magazines and audiobooks nestled in Prime Reading.
 I clicked on The Atlantic magazine and the right price came up: $0.
 I didn’t need a Kindle to get it.
 I could have it delivered to my iPhone or iPad.